JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

                     ]
 ```

+## Debugging
+SAFE Stack v2 allowed you to debug both the client and server via VSCode out-of-the-box.
+However, SAFE Stack v3 is currently in beta, so the configuration required to do this is not yet ready.
+We can still debug the server, but to do so, we need to manually launch the server and client separately.

+### Launch the Server in Debug Mode
+- Hover over the Server project in Ionide will display a "Debug" button.
+Click this to start the Server in debug mode.
+- After the server starts,  you will be able to add debug breakpoints

+### Launch the Client Manually
+- From a terminal window in the SafeTodo root directory, manually start Fable in watch mode:
+`fable watch src/Client --run webpack-dev-server`

+_NOTE: You can debug the transpiled JavaScript for the client via the browser's developer window._

 ## Wrapping Up
 If all things went well, you should now have a working SAFE Stack v3 app with a full data layer using the new SQLProvider SSDT type provider!